top of page

 The theory is that when we establish the need for these concepts early (such as in second grade), students will continue to respond earnestly to the expectation to work hard, learn deeply, and achieve mastery.
 But does this actually happen?

 Common Core has been the adopted curriculum in many states for nearly a decade, and their state assessments have been written to assess this advanced material.
 This means that only a student displaying advanced achievement will pass Colorado’s Measures of Academic Success (CMAS).
-When the public sees the statistic that only 40% of third graders passed the CMAS reading test in 2022, they are likely to assume that third graders just cannot read well.
+When the public sees the statistic that only 40% of third graders passed the CMAS reading test in 2022*, they are likely to assume that third graders just cannot read well.
 But is that really the case?
-When a typical question on that test looks like this, I'm not so sure:
+Here's a question from a third grade reading test:

-According to this table, third graders will be put through four and a half hours of testing this spring to determine their reading ability.
+According to this table, third graders were put through four and a half hours of testing at year-end to determine their reading ability.

 Success depends on how much the child is able or willing to focus on his computer screen for the duration of the test.
 He is not able to ask the adult monitoring him any questions, including how to navigate the test.
-In high contrast, he has been able to ask questions about anything during his classroom instruction, and often, bounce ideas off a group of learners.
-The only way a child is going to fare well in a solo testing environment like this is if he possesses a high degree of confidence and perseverance, in addition to the level of skill necessary.
+In contrast, he has been able to ask questions about anything during his classroom instruction, and often, bounce ideas off a group of learners.
+The only way a child is going to fare well in a solo testing environment like this is if he possesses a high degree of confidence and perseverance, and the willingness to do it all on a computer.

 Why are we requiring students to learn faster and deeper